Capsule Making Definitions

 Enteric coated capsules resist disintegration in the stomach (low pH) but break down in the intestinal tract (high pH).
 Types of coatings applied include cellulose acetate phthalate and mixtures of waxes and fatty acids and/or their esters.

 A mixture of peptides and protein.
 Gelatin is a translucent and brittle material that is made by the partial hydrolysis of collagen extracted from various animal parts.
 Pharmaceutical and photographic grades of gelatin generally are sourced from cattle bones and pig skin.
 A form of gelatin that may be acceptable to vegetarians can be obtained by extracting collagen from fish bones.
+Gelatin capsules are the most commonly used in manufacturing.

 Gelcap / Gel-Cap

-Informal name for gelatine capsule.
+Informal name for gelatin capsule.

 Granulation is the process making granules.
 It is specifically bringing together or aggregating powder particle by creating bonds between them.
 Bonds are formed by compression or by using a binding agent.
 If the particles of a powder are too small, they are very difficult to compress into tablet form.
 They would have to be compressed very slowly for a long period of time to make a worthwhile tablet.
 Unless the powdered is granulated, it could not efficiently be made into a tablet that has good tablet characteristics such as uniform content or consistent hardness.
 The granulation process combines powder particles to form larger granules that will allow the tableting process to be predictable and will produce quality tablets within the required tablet-press speed range.
 Granulated powder with uniform particle size and good flow properties makes it ideal for filling capsules.